liaochengle/liaochengle.github.io/content/post/Personal-Goals/Index.md

 +++
 1. Contribute to gender equality.
 Whatever I can do, whenever I can do
 2. Being calm when people who are insignificant underestimate me.
 Being confident when people of great importance underestimate me
-3. Be a egotistical utilitarianism
+3. Be an egotistical utilitarianism